8 things the Samsung Bixby smart speaker needs to leapfrog Apple HomePod

 A premium smart speaker puts Samsung up against the Sonos One, Google Home Max and the Apple HomePod — and leaves the more affordable Amazon Echo range and regular Google Home (and Home Mini) behind.

-This might sound like an uphill struggle for Samsung — especially as its Bixby personal assistant has had a slow start when compared to Siri, Alexa and Google Assistant.
-But Samsung has a trick up its sleeve called SmartThings, a smart home system that's about to get an overhaul, and all-new app ,on the Galaxy S9.
-With this — plus Bixby — Samsung is well positioned to deliver a better smart speaker than the HomePod.
+This might sound like an uphill struggle for Samsung, especially as its Bixby personal assistant has had a slow start compared to Siri, Alexa, and Google Assistant.
+But Samsung has a trick up its sleeve called SmartThings, a smart home system that's about to get an overhaul and an all-new app on the Galaxy S9.
+With this—plus Bixby—Samsung is well positioned to deliver a better smart speaker than the HomePod.

 Here are 10 things Samsung must do to ensure its smart speaker leapfrogs the Apple HomePod: